ARTIST STATEMENT

 Wendell Berry, The Peace of Wild Things

 My narrative series will be approximately 25 panels in total.
-Thank you to Lenox Hill Neighborhood House for making this Residency possible.
-My experience over the summer, working on my project while leading art workshops with the clients of the Women’s Mental Health Shelter and the Older Adult Center, has been invaluable.
+I am grateful to Lenox Hill Neighborhood House for making this Residency possible.
+My working on my project while leading art workshops with the clients of the Women’s Mental Health Shelter and the Older Adult Center, has been invaluable.

 HERE AND HEREAFTER (2019-2021)